Individual Volunteer Vacancies

 Where: Durham City

-If you already volunteer with an organisation and would like to undertake further volunteering activity with them as part of the Staff Volunteering scheme, you can register your organisation and log your hours.
+If you already volunteer with an organisation and would like to undertake further volunteering activity with them as part of the Staff Volunteering scheme, you can register your organisation by contacting the SVO team and log your hours.